To know

 increasing the FOV the horizon lowers, decreasing it the horizon rises, but increasing the rotation the horizon rises and decreasing it the horizon lowers.

-So if you need to decrease the rotation but objects in the scene are preventing you from doing so, you simply decrease the FOV enough to see the horizon rise and then you can decrease the rotation.
+So if you need to decrease the rotation but areas in the scene are preventing you from doing so, you simply decrease the FOV enough to see the horizon rise and then you can decrease the rotation.
 The same trick goes for all combinations.

 Mouse functions